JuanTrujilloDev/AustinSoftware/README.md

 Please avoid the use of xml to json libraries/tools such as xmltodict, objectify and the like.

 ## Solution:

 First at all I want to thank **Austin Software, Camila Carrique and Pia Borras** for the opportunity.

 This exercise was one of my first times working with XML, I had only worked with csv, excel and JSON files.
 However I think I found a good workoround for the solution.

-Here is a step by step of how I decided to solve the problem.
+Here is a step by step on how I decided to solve the problem.

 1. First I took a read on both XMLs in that way I could understand how the data was stored and organized.
 2. Then I gave the posibility to pass the filename as execution arguments or reading them by user input.